Epifron/Nous/README.md

 ## Nous
 - :exclamation: The idea of creating an operating system came from the curiosity of how an operating system works :grey_exclamation:

-### to get to know how something works or is created, create one from scratch
+### To get to know how something works or is created, create one from scratch